Gina679/ningningzhang-nina.github.io/_publications/2021-paper-idid.md

 date: 2021-03-15
 venue: 'Working paper'
 paperurl: working paper
 citation: 'Zhang, N. and Zhu, K., 2021.
 How effective is the regional joint environmental policy in China?
 Evidence from inverse difference-in-differences.
-Working paper.'
+Journal of Agricultural, Biological and Environmental Statistics.'
 ---
 This paper is a new policy evaluation method.